LibrePDF/OpenPDF/openpdf-pdfrenderer/README.md

 PDF to Image renderer for OpenPDF.

-Because every PDF library should be able to create a PNG from a PDF.
+Because every fine PDF library should be able to create a PNG image from a PDF page.

 License: GNU Lesser General Public License